jhockofalltrades/Real-time-Group-chat-with-Web-sockets/README.md

 ## Usage
-Got to `http://localhost/socket-chat/` then to terminal and go to the project directory then type `node server.js` to run the sockets.
+Go to `http://localhost/socket-chat/` then to terminal and go to the project directory then type `node server.js` to run the sockets.